docker/docs/reference/ucp/3.2/cli/install.md

 ## Description

-This command initializes a new swarm, turns anode into a manager, and installs Docker Universal Control Plane (UCP).
+This command initializes a new swarm, turns a node into a manager, and installs Docker Universal Control Plane (UCP).

 When installing UCP you can customize: